patrikx3/systemd-manager/README.md

 ## Features and Details

-This is a lightweight yet robust solution for Linux/Unix/BSD environments (tested on Debian Testing).
+This is a lightweight yet robust solution for Linux/Unix/BSD environments (tested on Debian Testing and Ubuntu).
 Key features include:

 - **Email Notifications:** Powered by NodeMailer, receive instant alerts for monitored services.
 - **Polling and Event-Based Monitoring:**